huydd79/conjur-ocp.local-lab/README.md

 cd /opt/lab/conjur-ocp.local-lab/4.cityapp-springboot
 ./42.running-cityapp-springboot.sh
 ```
 The loading time for springboot app will be longer than previous php application.
+Please wait for a while until all app component has been loaded before trying to access to the web app.
 Check the container log in Openshift GUI to see springboot activities to connect to conjur and getting secrets info
 ```
 . ____ _ __ _ _
 /\\ / ___'_ __ _ _(_)_ __ __ _ \ \ \ \